AlibabaCloudDocs/ecs/intl.en-US/API Reference/Instances/RunInstances.md

 **Note:** This parameter will be removed in the future.
 We recommend that you use other parameters to ensure future compatibility. |
 |DataDisk.N.DeleteWithInstance|Boolean|No|true|Specifies whether to release data disk N when the instance is released.
 Valid values:

--   true: specifies to release data disk N together with the instance.
+-   true: The data disk is released together with the instance.
--   false: specifies to not release data disk N together with the instance.
+-   false: The data disk is not released together with the instance.

 Default value: true. |
 |DataDisk.N.PerformanceLevel|String|No|PL1|The performance level of the ESSD used as data disk N. The N value must be the same as that in DataDisk.N.Category when `DataDisk.N.Category` is set to cloud\_essd.
 Default value: PL1.
 Valid values: